barathkumarv/ToyRobot/README.md

 REPORT will announce the X,Y and orientation of the robot.
 A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.

+#Installing and Running The application

-Installing and Running The application is a console application which can be run using an exe.
+The application is a console application which can be run using the exe.
 Extract publish zip folder and double click ToyRobot.exe to run the executable directly.
 Alternatively download solution as zip and extract the files.Open visual studio as administrator, open the ToyRobot.Sln, build and run.